Ford EEC: EEC-V

-Additional performance needs drove Ford Electronics to develop an enhanced microprocessor named the 8065 building on EEC-IV technology.
+Additional performance needs drove Ford Microelectronics, Inc to develop an enhanced microprocessor named the 8065 building on EEC-IV technology.
 Memory was expanded from 64K to 1 megabyte, speed tripled, and I/O more than doubled.
 Additional interrupts and improved time controlled I/O allowed continued use of EEC-IV code and extended the family lifetime to almost 20 years in production.